 The first evidence users see that their mailbox has been assigned a retention policy is when retention information appears when they look at messages.
 This information is based on the tag stamped on an item by the MFA.
 Thirty days or so before an item’s retention period expires, Outlook and Outlook Web App begin to inform users that they might want to take action to preserve the item; otherwise, the MFA will process it again and delete it or move it into the archive, depending on the action required by policy.
 These warnings are visible when a message is opened or shown in the message preview shows how Outlook Web App advises that a message has five days before it expires as the result of the retention policy tag placed on the Inbox.
 The user now has the choice either to take action or to let the message expire, in which case the MFA will process whatever action is defined in the tag.

-Outlook Web App warning that an item is approaching its expiry deadline
+Outlook Web App display warning that an item will expire after certain specific deadline

 Users have two options.
 First, they can move the item to a different folder and so remove it from the influence of the retention policy tag that applies to Inbox items.
 After it is moved, the item is governed by the default policy tag defined in the retention policy that applies to the mailbox, if one exists, or by an explicit tag that is applied to the folder and therefore inherited by all items that are added to the folder.
 If neither of these conditions exists, the item is left untagged and is therefore not subject to processing by the MFA